MananTank/responsive-rsc/readme.md

 npm install responsive-rsc
 ```

-Assume that you have a server component named `Foo` - it fetches some data from the server and renders `FooUI`.
-You also want to show a skeleton when the data is being fetched using `FooSkeleton`.
-There is a `Filter` component that allows user to select a date range.
-When user updates the range, you want to update the `Foo` component in a way that feels very responsive.
+Consider this scenario: There is a `Filter` component that allows user to select a date range.
+When user selects a date range, you want to update a server component named `Foo` component.
+There is a `FooSkeleton` component that renders a skeleton that should be shown while the new data is being fetched.

-### The goal is to
+### With Responsive RSC, you can:
-* _Instantly_ update the `Filter` UI when the user selects a new date range and show the `FooSkeleton` while the new data is being fetched.
+* _Instantly_ update the `Filter` UI when the user selects a new date range and show the `FooSkeleton` while route transition is pending.
 * If user selects a previously selected date range - the `Foo` should be updated instantly without making a round trip to the server.

-You can achieve this using `responsive-rsc` like this:
+You can achieve this behavior using `responsive-rsc` as shown below:

 ### Page setup